The year was 2003 and I was in Boots with my mum.

 What can you take away from this?
 If you’re reading along with me now and are in your 20s most of your anti-aging skincare should not be traditionally active anti-aging skincare.

 In my opinion, it should be almost 100% preventative.
-Making the best anti-aging products for your 20s a fantastic daily SPF paired up with a powerful (but not too powerful – more about this soon) antioxidant serum – don’t worry if this sounds techy and overwhelming, I’m here for you and on SkinCoach together we can make sure you’re getting this bit right.
+Making the best anti-aging products for your 20s a fantastic daily SPF paired up with a powerful (but not too powerful – more about this soon) antioxidant serum – don’t worry if this sounds techy and overwhelming, I’m here for you if you’re wanting to make sure you’re getting this bit right.

 Is It Bad To Use Anti-Wrinkle Cream In Your 20’s?